 Veeam Agent assigns GFS flags in the similar way as Veeam Backup & Replication does for VM backup files.
 To learn about logic behind GFS flags, see the Assignment of GFS Flags and Removal of GFS Flags sections in the Veeam Backup & Replication User Guide.

 When planning to use GFS retention policy, mind the following limitations:

 - As Veeam Agent does not create new full backup files while applying the GFS retention policy, you must configure your backup jobs in a way you do not lose any essential data due to an insufficient number of full backup files.
 For example, if you configure monthly GFS retention, you need at least one full backup file per month.

 - If a GFS flag is assigned to a full backup file in an active backup chain, the following applies:

 - Veeam Agent cannot transform the backup chain according to the short-term retention policy.

 - Veeam Agent is not able to merge data from incremental backup files into the full backup file.

 - Veeam Agent assigns GFS flags only after you save GFS retention policy settings.
 This means that GFS flags are assigned only to those backup files created after the configuration, while backup files created earlier are not affected and previously assigned flags are not modified.

 - You cannot use GFS retention policy for a backup job targeted at Microsoft OneDrive.

-- You cannot store full backups to which GFS flags are assigned in backup repositories with rotated drives.
+- You cannot store full backups with GFS flags on a USB drive.